The Human Trafficking Foundation grew out of the All-Party Parliamentary Group on Human Trafficking and Modern Slavery with three objectives:

 The Foundation is working to equip the 32 London boroughs to identify, support and assist victims of human trafficking, in light of the new Modern Slavery Act 2015 and Care Act 2014, which present local authorities with new statutory duties.

 The Foundation, together with British Embassies in targeted European countries works to set up parliamentary groups of interested parliamentarians to help move addressing human trafficking up the political agenda.
 Currently 15 country parliaments are involved.
 The long term purpose is to ensure that each European parliament has an ongoing cross party parliamentary committee specifically fighting human trafficking.

 The Foundation’s primary focus is on developing policy to improve support for victims of human trafficking and modern slavery.
 The Foundation works with NGO and statutory partners to produce policy recommendations to support victims' rehabilitation and recovery.
-We are pleased that in October 2017 government committed to include our Trafficking Survivor Care Standards in the next victim care contract and are currently working with partners to update these standards.
+We are pleased that in October 2017 government committed to include our Trafficking Survivor Care Standards in the next victim care contract..
+An updated version of the standards was produced with partners in 2018.
 HTF also operates a small victim fund to provide one-off grants in emergency situations where other funds are not available.

 Report an instance of human trafficking

 The Human Trafficking Foundation doesn't provide direct support or advice to survivors of human trafficking.
 If you suspect human trafficking or modern slavery, contact the Modern Slavery Helpline on 08000 121 700.
 In an emergency call 999